Spring Garden Revival

 Integrated Nutrient Management & Organic Fertilizer Options for Acton’s Acidic Soils

-Sustainable nutrient management in Acton prioritizes cultural controls and organic options, especially for acidic soils.
+Sustainable nutrient management in Acton prioritizes cultural controls and organic options.
 Maintain mowing heights of 3–4 inches for Kentucky bluegrass and 3.5–4 inches for tall fescue to reduce fertilizer needs.
-Grasscycling (mulch-mowing) returns up to 1 lb N per 1,000 sq ft annually.
-Core aeration, especially in spring or fall, improves nutrient and water availability.
-Use slow-release nitrogen fertilizers (minimum 50% slow-release) and compost-based organics (5-3-2 typical) to enhance soil biology.
-Apply dolomitic lime at 50–100 lbs per 1,000 sq ft to gradually raise pH.
-Annual compost topdressing (1/4–1/2 inch) and beneficial microorganism inoculation support long-term soil health and reduced input needs.
+Grasscycling (mulch-mowing) returns up to 25% of annual nitrogen needs.
+Core aeration, especially in compacted soils, improves nutrient and water availability.
+Use slow-release nitrogen (minimum 50% slow-release fraction) and organic fertilizers such as compost (5-3-2), feather meal, or alfalfa meal.
+Apply dolomitic lime (50–100 lbs per 1,000 sq ft) to raise pH gradually.
+Annual compost topdressing (1/4–1/2 inch) enhances organic matter and soil structure.
+Consider beneficial microorganism inoculation for long-term soil health and reduced input needs.

 Acton Community Development Guidelines for Fertilizer Application & Public Safety Protection